Blane245/musicgenerator/README.md

 ## Remaining things to do

-- set a playback interval on the timeline. all generators that fall completing within the interval will be previewed or recorded.
+- room and instrument reverbs are not working
 - create echo effect
 - add a fade out of about 1 second at the end of the piece.

+## Typscript and Vite build tweaks

+I am running a nginx ubuntu server and move contents of the build folder (dist) to /var/www/lanedb.hopto.org/cmg.
+The nginx configuration for the path lanedb.hopto.org/cmg is root /var/www/lanedb.hopto.org.
+The build index file points to /assets/... get the the app.
+I had to change it to /cmg/assets.
+Also, the assets directory had to have its mode changed via sudo chmod 755 assets.

 ## Done this release
 - restucture the code based on the design description above.
 - create instrument and reverb effects - not yet tested
+- set a looping interval on the timeline. all generators that fall completing within the interval will be previewed in a loop.
+Generators selected should be highlighted.
+Audacity uses a left click on the timeline to establish a loop interval.
+Interval can be moved and resized with mouse left click drag.
+There are disable and clear looping options
+- new file does not clear the room compressor, reverb or equalizer

 ## Previously done